mysql/mysql-utilities/doc/man/mysqlindexcheck.rst

 limit the scan to only those tables in the databases listed and those tables listed.

-If you want to see the example DROP statements to drop the redundant indexes, you can specify the :option:`--show-drops` option (see below).
-You can also examine the existing indexes using the :option:`--verbose` option which prints the equivalent **CREATE INDEX** (or **ALTER TABLE** for primary keys).
+To see the example DROP statements to drop the redundant indexes, specify the :option:`--show-drops` option. to examine the existing indexes, use the :option:`--verbose` option, which prints the equivalent **CREATE INDEX** (or **ALTER TABLE** for primary keys).

 You can also display the best and worst non-primary key indexes for each table with the :option:`--best` and :option:`--worst`